umbraco/UmbracoDocs/umbraco-cms/reference/templating/modelsbuilder/coolthingswithmodels.md

 A thing that's important to note here is that `RenderContent` is called from a codeblock, and not as `@RenderContent((dynamic) Model);` the reason for this is that if you try to use the latter, razor will expect for the function to return something for it to render.

-By casting the strongly-typed to a dynamic when calling the **RenderContent** method, you tell C# to do late runtime binding and pick the proper **RenderContent** implementation depending on the actual CLR type of the **content** object.
+By casting the strongly-typed to a dynamic when calling the **RenderContent** method, you tell C# to do late runtime binding and pick the proper **RenderContent** implementation depending on the actual Common Language Runtime (CLR) type of the **content** object.
 Using dynamic here is OK and will not pollute the rest of the code.